 2.1 The basis on which fees will be charged, and when payment of fees is to be made, are set out in paragraph 6 of our Terms of Engagement.

 3.1 If you have a complaint about us or our services, you may:

 (a) refer your complaint to the person in the firm who has overall responsibility for your work;

-(b) if you prefer not to raise your complaint with that person, or you are not satisfied with that person’s response, refer your complaint to Graham Harford, Executive Partner who may be contacted as follows:
+(b) if you prefer not to raise your complaint with that person, or you are not satisfied with that person’s response, refer your complaint to Graham Harford, Managing Director who may be contacted as follows:

 (i) by letter;